 Key insight: Even minor inconsistencies like using “Street” versus “St.” or including a full postcode versus a partial one can confuse search algorithms and dilute the value of your citations.

 According to research on local listings and citations, businesses with inconsistent NAP information across directories experience a 30-50% reduction in local search visibility compared to those with perfectly consistent data.
-That’s a massive penalty for what seems like trivial formatting differences.
+That’s a heavy penalty for what seems like trivial formatting differences.

-Structured vs Unstructured Citations
+Structured vs unstructured citations

-Structured citations appear on business directories and listing sites specifically designed to showcase company information.
+Structured citations appear on business directories and listing sites built specifically to showcase company information.
 Think Yelp, Yellow Pages, Foursquare, and industry-specific directories.
 These platforms have dedicated fields for your NAP information, business categories, and other details.
 They’re structured because the data appears in a predictable, organized format that search engines can easily parse and understand.

 | Aspect | Structured Citations | Unstructured Citations |